Licensed to practice law in Louisiana only.

 Pablo E. Carrillo serves as the firm’s lead on congressional oversight and investigations (O&I), as well as in its defense public policy team.

-As the firm’s lead on congressional O&I, Pablo helps clients forecast and navigate intersecting legal, regulatory, policy and reputational risks presented by high-profile, often politically charged, congressional O&I. As to the tradecraft of O&I, Pablo brings his extensive experience with such investigations to the needs of the firm’s clients, having led a major investigation of a multibillion-dollar deal whereby the Air Force would procure aerial refueling tankers, which uncovered evidence that led to the imprisonment of a top Air Force acquisition executive and a corporate office of a major defense contractor, and an investigation into allegations regarding DC lobbyist Jack Abramoff, which uncovered evidence that led to 20 guilty pleas and convictions, including those of a member of Congress and a top Administration official.
+As the firm’s lead on congressional O&I, Pablo helps clients forecast and navigate intersecting legal, regulatory, policy and reputational risks presented by high-profile, often politically charged, congressional O&I. As to the tradecraft of O&I, Pablo brings his extensive experience with such investigations to the needs of the firm’s clients, having led a major congressional investigation of a multibillion-dollar deal whereby the Air Force would procure aerial refueling tankers, which uncovered evidence that led to the imprisonment of a top Air Force acquisition executive and a corporate office of a major defense contractor, and an investigation into allegations regarding DC lobbyist Jack Abramoff, which uncovered evidence that led to 20 guilty pleas and convictions, including those of a member of Congress and a top Administration official.